 So, things at Hacker Paradise are pretty deep at the moment.
 Super reflective and stuff.
-Our fourth birthday has recently passed, and as with any milestone like this, we are wine-in-hand, semi-soberly expressing gratitude for what got us here.
+Our fourth birthday recently passed, and as with any milestone like this, we are wine-in-hand, semi-soberly expressing gratitude for what got us here.
 In this case, it’s our peeps — our wonderful community of diverse and eclectic global citizens that have rejected the status quo, in favor of a life of adventure.
-Praised be.

 Today, we sat down with one of our alumni, Analucía Rodríguez, an online marketer and travel blogger from Lima, Peru.
 Analucía has been remote for a few years now and recently joined Hacker Paradise for a two-month trip that started in Seoul, South Korea.
 She’s somewhat an OG in the digital nomad game and has some realistic insight into this experimental lifestyle.
 So, to those who are thinking about taking the leap, this is your cue to listen up!

 Analucía, we are all-ears.
 Please, tell us a bit about yourself pre-nomad.

 Prior to my life as a “nomad”, I worked in marketing.
 For 10 years I serviced big corporations, advertising agencies and media companies.
 I loved my job, but I really needed a change.
 Mainly for the reason that travel was such a big passion of mine and my vacations days just weren’t enough to leave me fulfilled.
 In 2014, I decided to quit and committed myself to a round-the-world trip as a solo traveler for 16 months, financed with my savings.
 It was then that I started my travel blog and… things went super well.
 The experience changed my life.